Queens Car Accident Lawyers Explain Liability and Damages for Whiplash Injuries from Queens Rear End Collisions

 Injured in a Queens Rear End Collision?
 Ask Our Law Firm for Help

 Whiplash injuries from a Queens rear end collision can be devastating and result in serious personal injuries.
 Victims may need multiple surgeries to repair the damage done to spinal discs that are damaged, bulging, or slipped.
 Some damages may require the drastic remedy of a cervical fusion, which is when levels of vertebrae in your neck are permanently fused together.
-If you or a loved one were seriously injured in a motor vehicle accident occurring in NYC, Queens, Long Island, or anywhere else in New York, ask our experienced lawyers at Cohen & Cohen Law Group, P.C. how we can help protect your rights to compensation.
+If you or a loved one were seriously injured in a motor vehicle accident occurring in NYC, Queens, Long Island, or anywhere else in New York, ask our experienced lawyers at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. how we can help protect your rights to compensation.
 Scheduled your FREE case evaluation by calling 800-247-8164 or use our convenient and easy-to-use contact us box available here.